The Little Mouse, The Red Ripe Strawberry, and The Big Hungry Bear

 - Suggest story elements can be used as a way to guide how a person thinks about stories.

-- If students haven't commented on the absence of the Bear, ask them if they think the bear is really a character.
+- If participants haven't commented on the absence of the Bear, ask them if they think the bear is really a character.
 Ask them to support their answers with reasons why they think what they do.
 Comment about their ideas being inferences and several are possible.

 - Ask about the point of view.
 Who is telling the story and to whom?
 Could be to the reader, or to another mouse?
 Are these inferences?